petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.10_ADM.md

-## Escalation general procedures and practices
+## Escalation procedures and practices

-A software project is, first atv all, like any other project.
-So, there is anything special than normal procedures described in the *Project Management Methodology*.
+From this perspective a software project should be seen like any other project.
+Therefore is anything special than normal procedures used in *Project Management Methodology*.